bibanon/Coreboot-ThinkPads/3-Flashrom-Patching.md

     Found Macronix flash chip "MX25L1605D/MX25L1608D/MX25L1673E" (2048 kB, SPI) at physical address 0xffe00000.
     Reading flash... done.

-4. If a `factory.bin` file was *not created*, and your output does not match any of the above, report your output.
+4. If a `factory.bin` file was *not created*, and your output does not match any of the above, report your output, you will have to visually identify your BIOS chip.
 It may be a new, undocumented type of BIOS chip (common in T60 and R60 models), and it would help the developers to find a way to flash and identify them.

-3. If your output does not contain the lines above, your flash chip probably isn't a `MX25l1605D`.
-Grab a new copy of `flashrom` source code and start over.
-If you still end up here, report the output.

 ### Method 2 - Verbose Search